 Sustainability and conferences

 Recent years have seen a growing focus on sustainability, recycling and ecology.
-At Aarhus University we are also committed to organising and holding conferences and events in a more sustainable way.
-We’re taking these steps because we want to take responsibility for the society we are part of.
-But in fact, we have also discovered that in many cases we can save resources – and thus save on costs – by approaching things differently.
+At Aarhus University, we are committed to planning and holding our conferences in a sustainable way – both out of a sense of social responsibility, but also because we can save money and resources by rethinking the way we usually do things.
 By making a few small adjustments and putting a little effort in planning and holding your conference, you can make a big (sustainable) difference – while also sending an important signal about AU’s priorities and values.
-If you’re interested in learning more about how Aarhus University is working to contribute to sustainable development through research and education as well as its own operations, find out more here.

-• Talk about ecology, vegetarian options and sustainability with AU’s cafeterias when you make a booking with them.
-You can consider asking them to prepare meals based on the new food pyramid or to incorporate protein in the form of legumes (read more about this on the right-hand side of the page).
-You can also ‘reuse’ the fruit you have ordered, and agree with the canteen to only partially replenish the fruit on the second day instead of placing a full order again.
-Ask them about the possibility of filling water bottles if you choose to use AU’s reusable water bottles (currently, there are only water fountains in select locations – such as the Lakeside Lecture Theatres, by the Main Hall on Ringgaden, and in the S building on Fuglesangs Allé).
+Talk to the canteen: Discuss organic food, vegetarian options, and sustainability with your canteen or the catering service at your venue.
+You can consider asking them to prepare meals based on the new dietary pyramid and to incorporate protein in the form of legumes (read more about the dietary pyramid and the official Danish dietary recommendations below).
+You can also suggest ways to cut down on food waste, such as refilling instead of completely replacing the fruit tray from day to day.
+If you choose to use AU’s reusable water bottles, ask your canteen about options for refilling them (at the moment, water fountains are only available at some AU locations, such as the Lakeside Lecture Theatres, by the Main Hall on Ringgaden, and in the S building on Fuglesangs Allé).

-• When you book your conference dinner or other meals, request more sustainable options from the restaurant – discuss organic products and vegetarian options with them, ask about their policies on food waste, and suggest that they provide doggy bags if that makes sense for your event.
+Set sustainability demands: When you book your conference dinner or other meals, request more sustainable options from the restaurant – discuss organic products and vegetarian options with them, ask about their policies on food waste and suggest that they provide lunch bags if that makes sense for your event.

 Legumes on the menu